How to Be a Landlord: Top 12 Tips for Success

 What About You?

 That’s all I got for now!
 I hope you enjoyed my tips.
-Each of these tips have become a huge partner with me to make landlording much less of a headache than it is for others.
+Each has been a big part of making landlording much less of a headache for me than it is for others.